Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Well, do you expect that we're going to be in a thermal problem for the next many hours?
 EECOM?

 Well, it's pretty close to quad A right now.
-Are we -

 I don't know exactly where.
 It's between A and B, mostly on A.